Orgzales/UnityShowerTrauma/README.md

 	- 🗸 Decrese by 20 for now
 - When washing face, random events have a chance of happening
 	- Based off of insane level
-	- Instance Events (low)
+	- Instance Events (instant)
 		- Creppy jumpscares
+		- Sound events
+	- Small Events (small)
 		- Hidden monsters that run when looked at
-		- Sound events
+		- Small interaction with no punishment
 	- Interactable Events (Medium)
 		- Monsters that need to hid from
 		- Need to mash a button to not die
 		- Turning shower off/On to survive
-	- Level Changing Events (High)
+	- Level Changing Events (Level Changing)
 		- Moving into a different area through closets
 		- Getting transfer to a whole new area for a events
 		- Monsters that need to be constantly monitored
+- Event System:
+	- Insane Value determines if event happens or not:
+		- If event happens, Dirty value determines what kind of event happens
+		- Based on Dirty Value Percentile
+			- 100%-75% (percentile 1):
+				- Higher Chance: Instance Events
+				- Lower Chance: Level changing Event & Medium events
+			- 75%-50% (percentile 2):
+				- Higher Chance: Small events
+				- Lower Chance: Level Chaning Event & Instance Events
+			- 50%-25% (percentile 3):
+				- Higher Chnace: Medium Events
+				- Lower Chance: instance and small events
+			- 25%-0%:
+				- Higher chance: Level changing events
+				- lower: small and medium
+		- Chance of each event happening by default:
+			- Instance Event: 50%
+			- Small event: 25%
+			- Medium: 15%
+			- Level Changing: 10%

+	- Number of Days based on chance rate of what kind of event is happening
+		- Chance = Days + insane rate chance

 # Step 5:
 - Create Advance Dirty and Insane Bar
 	- Dirty Bar: